micahmosley/pokemon-lite/README.md

   $ rails db:seed
 5. Start the server by entering:
   $ rails s
-6. Open a second terminal window and navigate to the 'assets' folder by entering:
+6. Open a second terminal window and navigate to the 'app' folder by entering:
-  1. $ cd app
+  $ cd app
+7. Navigate to the 'assets' folder by entering:
-  2. $ cd assets
+  $ cd assets
-7. Start the game by entering:
+8. Start the game by entering:
   $ open index.html

 ## Features